utsav0/daily-dev-tips/src/pages/posts/css-cut-out-effect-that-will-blow-your-mind.md

 First, we set big font size.
 I'm using the [viewport size](https://daily-dev-tips.com/posts/how-to-work-with-css-viewport-units/) to make the font responsive.

-Then we set the color of the letters to be black and the background white.
+Then we set the color of the letters to black and the background white.
 This gives it a full contrast.
-You can also change the color to get a cool alpha effect!
+You can also change the color to get an excellent alpha effect!

-The last step is enabling the mix-blend-mode with CSS.
+The last step is enabling the mix-blend mode with CSS.
 Since we are using a **full contrast** (black/white), it will remove the black text and show the image behind the text element:

 ![CSS text cut out](https://cdn.hashnode.com/res/hashnode/image/upload/v1602653906989/1MZWnW1m2.png)